elmerucr/MC6809/README.md

 ## Introduction

 A library written in C++ that emulates the MC6809 cpu.
 This software forms the core of [E64](https://github.com/elmerucr/E64), a virtual computer system.
 To use this library, copy the five source files in ```./src/``` to your project.
-Using a standard cmake procedure, a small test program will be built.
+The enclosed ```CMakeLists.txt``` file (standard cmake procedure) will build the library and a small test application.

 At this very moment, three things still need to be implemented:
 * CWAI opcode